USS Susquehanna (1850): American Civil War, 1861–1865

 Late in May, the ship was assigned to the West Gulf Blockading Squadron, and she carried dispatches for Flag Officer David Farragut to the Gulf of Mexico.
 En route, she captured Confederate schooner Princeton on 11 June, and sent the prize to Key West, Florida.
 On 29 June, she and Kanawha seized British steamer Ann trying to get into Mobile Bay with a cargo of arms and ammunition.
 Susquehanna continued to operate in the Gulf of Mexico until ordered to New York for repairs in the spring of 1863.
 While proceeding north, the warship captured schooner Alabama off the Florida coast on 18 April.
 She was decommissioned at the New York Navy Yard on 14 May 1863.

 Recommissioned on 20 July 1864, Susquehanna was assigned to the North Atlantic Blockading Squadron and participated in the abortive attacks on Fort Fisher, North Carolina, on Christmas Eve 1864.
 However, in mid-February 1865, the double-ender was in the mighty force which finally took that Confederate stronghold and closed Wilmington, North Carolina, the Confederate States of America's last major port.
 At that time, she was under command of Rear Admiral Sylvanus William Godon.
 One of her crewmen, Landsman Henry S. Webster, was awarded the Medal of Honor for his actions in the Second Battle of Fort Fisher.

 Atlantic Squadron, 1866–1868

 Following the end of the American Civil War, Susquehanna brought American delegates to Veracruz bay in Mexico during the destruction of the Second Mexican Empire in order to open up relations with the United States backed Mexican president Benito Juárez.
 When the Susquehanna found out that the acting imperial ruler Maximilian I of Mexico had decided not to abdicate, the ship turned around to head home 1866.
 The USS Susquehanna also sailed for Brazil and operated on the Atlantic coast of South America until returning home and decommissioning on 30 June 1866.
 Recommissioned on 2 November 1866, the ship ended her active service as flagship of the North Atlantic Squadron.

+Decommissioning and disposal

 Decommissioned at the New York Navy Yard on 14 January 1868, Susquehanna was laid up until she was sold for scrapping on 27 September 1883 to E. Stannard of New York City.

+While Susquehanna was awaiting stripping and subsequent scrapping off Plum Beach near Port Washington, Long Island, New York, along with several other decommissioned U.S. Navy ships — the steam frigates USS Ammonoosuc and USS Colorado, screw sloop USS Congress, and unidentified ships described by the press as "Minnesota" and "South Carolina" — and the ships Fairplay and Lotta Grant, a fire broke out aboard Colorado and spread to all the ships on the evening of 21 August 1885.
+Susquehanna and the other ships all burned to the waterline and sank.
+The company that had been breaking the ships up, Stannard & Co., claimed at the time that the fire may have caused a loss of more than US$100,000.